 Ritalin is the brand name for a prescription stimulant medication called methylphenidate.
-Methylphenidate is approved by the U.S. Food and Drug Administration (FDA) to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy, a daytime sleeping disorder.
+The U.S. Food and Drug Administration (FDA) approved methylphenidate to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy, a daytime sleeping disorder.
 As a Schedule II controlled substance, Ritalin carries a potential for abuse and addiction.

 Ritalin is available in both long-acting and short-acting formulations.
 Long-acting Ritalin (Ritalin LA) will stay in your system longer than short-acting Ritalin (Ritalin SR).
 How long Ritalin can be detected on a drug test depends heavily on the type of Ritalin taken, the duration and severity of your Ritalin use, and other factors.

-If you have been abusing Ritalin and have difficulty controlling how much and how often you take it, you may be struggling with addiction and in need of professional help.
+If you have been abusing Ritalin or other stimulant drugs and have difficulty controlling how much and how often you take it, you may be struggling with addiction and be in need of professional help.
 Speak with our trusted admissions counselors at Moving Mountains Recovery today to learn about your Ritalin addiction treatment options.

 How Long Do the Effects of Ritalin Last?

 Ritalin is a central nervous system (CNS) stimulant that increases levels of dopamine and norepinephrine in the body, resulting in an elevated heart rate, body temperature, energy levels, and blood pressure.
 For individuals with ADHD, Ritalin decreases disruptive symptoms, such as impulsive behaviors, and improves concentration, attention, and listening skills.
 For individuals with narcolepsy, Ritalin helps them stay awake throughout the day.